Print

 4. Add more oil to the skillet if needed.
 Add the onion and cook until it’s slightly softened and browned, about 2 minutes.
 Then add 2 minced garlic cloves, 1 tablespoon minced ginger, and 1/4 teaspoon red pepper flakes, and cook for 30 seconds more.

-5. Add 2 tablespoons soy sauce, 2 teaspoons each vinegar and sesame oil, and 1 teaspoon fish sauce (if using).
+5. Add 2 tablespoons soy sauce, 1 tablespoon vinegar, and 2 teaspoons sesame oil.
 Add the eggplant back in and toss to coat.
 Transfer to a serving platter and sprinkle with peanuts and cilantro.

 Notes